CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

 (k stands for the weight, a non-negative integer):

 - ``Mult_Irrep_Gamma_2_SV(k)``
-returns a list of the isotypical decompositions (abbreviated by i.d. in the sequel) of the various pieces appearing in the space $M_k(\Gamma[2])$
+returns a list of 8 elements.
+Each element of this list is of the form [i.d.(V), dim V] where i.d.(V) is the isotypical decomposition (abbreviated by i.d. in the sequel) of the various pieces appearing in the space $M_k(\Gamma[2])$
 (the irreducible representations of $\mathfrak{S}_6$ are ordered as in Table 1 of [BG]) and their dimension: